Trinidad de Cuba is something of a surprise.

 The centre of Trinidad is all that most tourists see.

-…where even the fencing is a thing of beauty…
+It is a peacful and charming sqaure, where even the fencing is a thing of beauty.

 It’s thirsty work exploring and we had been driving for some time before our arrival, so we stopped at the Bar Restaurante Esquerra for refreshments and to enjoy the music.

-The band was playing heart-tugging songs of love in Cuban Son…the Cuban mix of the Spanish canción and the African use of percussion.
+The band was playing heart-tugging songs of love in Cuban Son…that Cuban mix of the Spanish canción and the African use of percussion.

 The song themes moved to one celebrating Campay Segunda for his promotion of Cuban music and the lament for El Commandante: Che Guevara.